 Movies here are often here because they’re a bit longer and require more attention, there are many many movies made during the 50s and 60s that fit here.
 Many of these you could watch with your preschooler, but they will be born.

-- Casablanca– Life under occupied French Morrocco, some great lines, but will be rather dry for younger elementary however, the girls will all love the star-crossed lovers.
+– Life under occupied French Morrocco, some great lines, but will be rather dry for younger elementary however, the girls will all love the star-crossed lovers.

-- Bridge On The River Kwai– I know this movie from reading George Takei’s auto-biography back in high school/college (somewhere in there).
+– I know this movie from reading George Takei’s auto-biography back in high school/college (somewhere in there).
 This one takes place in the Pacific Theater, so it’s not one the kids and I covered as much

-- The Diary of Anne Frank– I believe this is the version I watched in 8th grade.
+– I believe this is the version I watched in 8th grade.
 I would not show this to anyone younger than 10 because it is a hard subject, but it should be shown to a child in junior high.
 They are the perfect age because they are within a few years of her.

 - A League of Their Own– I watched this in the movie theaters, and was reminded of it the other day and knew I had to add it into this list.
 It could almost move into the everyone category, but I remember it having a few scenes, and possibly being a bit slow for younger kids.